 We want to help set them up for success.

-Helping children feel successful and confident inspired us to design Blimey Box games.
+Raising independent and confident kids is what inspired us to design Blimey Box Escape Room games.

-5 Tips to Help Your Child Be Successful with Life and Blimey Box Brain Games
+5 Tips to Help Your Child Be Successful with Learning

 Here are five tips to help your child be a successful learner and develop critical thinking skills.
 Also, try to keep these suggestions in mind when your child is playing Blimey Box games: